8 Fun Facts about Eyelashes

 How Often Do Eyelashes Fall Out

 Every hair in our body, including our eyelashes, has its growth cycle.
-Even with different types of eyelash extensions, lash shedding is a normal part of the hair development process and should not be a cause for concern.
+Even with different les types d'extensions de cils, lash shedding is a normal part of the hair development process and should not be a cause for concern.
 We’re going to share 4 facts regarding lash shedding and the natural cycle with you today.

 The lash shedding cycle: